circuits/circuits/docs/source/tutorial/index.rst

 Complex Components
 ------------------

-Now, what if we wanted to create a Complex Component ?
-Let's say we wanted to create a new Component made up of two other smaller components ?
+Now, what if we wanted to create a Complex Component?
+Let's say we wanted to create a new Component made up of two other smaller components?

 We can do this by simply registering components to a Complex Component during initialization.